Charges for Four or More DUIs in Miami

 The penalties for a fourth or subsequent DUI conviction in Florida are both criminal and civil (administrative).
 A person with four or more previous DUI convictions is often considered to be a significant public safety concern, so punishments for any DUI after a third DUI are severe, no matter how long ago the most recent prior DUI occurred.

 Under § 316.193(2)(b)(3) of the Florida Statutes, the typical penalties for a fourth or subsequent DUI include:

-- Mandatory placement and payment for at least two years of an approved Ignition Interlock Device (IID) on all vehicles owned by or leased by a convicted person, if and when a person qualifies for a permanent or restricted license;
+- Mandatory placement and payment for at least two years of an approved ignition interlock device (IID) on all vehicles owned by or leased by a convicted person, when a person qualifies for a permanent or restricted license

-- Alcohol and /or Drug Evaluation and Treatment; and
+- Alcohol and /or drug evaluation and treatment

-A fourth DUI will also result in higher auto insurance rates and usually requires a driver to obtain expensive FR 44 insurance, if and when a driver's license is reinstated.
+A fourth DUI will also result in higher auto insurance rates and usually requires a driver to obtain expensive FR 44 insurance, when a driver's license is reinstated.

 Permanent Revocation of Florida Driver's License for Fourth DUI Conviction

 One of the most severe consequences of a fourth DUI conviction in Florida is that, by law, it results in the permanent revocation of a person's driver's license (regardless of whether it is treated as a first DUI, second DUI, third DUI, or fourth or subsequent DUI by the trial court at sentencing).

 Florida law does provide for the possibility of obtaining a hardship driver's license after a permanent revocation, but only after at least a period of five years of no driving.